Unicon/shib-cas-authn3/README.md

 #### Overview

-1. Copy the Spring Webflow files, jsp, and included jar files into the IDP_HOME.
-1. Download and extract the "latest release" zip or tar from releases.
+- Download and extract the "latest release" zip or tar from releases.
 The internal folder structure matches file locations in your IdP.
-1. Copy the Spring Webflow files (shibcas-autn-beans.xml and shibcas-authn-flow.xml) to your IDP_HOME/flows/authn/Shibcas folder.
-Note you may have to create the Shibcas folder.
-1. Copy the no-conversation-state.jsp file to your IDP_HOME/edit-webapp
+- Copy the no-conversation-state.jsp file to your `IDP_HOME/edit-webapp`
-1. Copy two included jar files (cas-client-core-x.x.x.jar and shib-casuathenticator-x.x.x.jar) into the IDP_HOME/edit-webapp/WEB-INF/lib.1.
-Update the IdP's `web.xml`. (optional)
+- Copy two included jar files (`cas-client-core-x.x.x.jar` and `shib-casuathenticator-x.x.x.jar`) into the IDP_HOME/edit-webapp/WEB-INF/lib.
-1. Update the IdP's `idp.properties` file.
+- Update the IdP's `web.xml`.
-1. Update the IdP's `general-authn.xml` file.
+- Update the IdP's `idp.properties` file.
-1. Rebuild the war file.
+- Rebuild the war file.

-#### Copy the Spring Webflow files into the IDP_HOME
-Copy the two xml files from the IDP_HOME directory (in the src tree) to the corresponding layout in your Shibboleth IdP home directory.

-#### Update the IdP's `web.xml` (optional)
+#### Update the IdP's `web.xml`
-> The servlet will register itself with the container when running under a Servlet 3.0 compliant container (such as Jetty 9).
-This step is provided for legacy reasons.

 Add the ShibCas Auth Servlet entry in `IDP_HOME/edit-webapp/WEB-INF/web.xml` (Copy from `IDP_HOME/webapp/WEB-INF/web.xml`, if necessary.)